Surveillance Methodology · Costa Rica · Counter-Surveillance

 Multiple Vehicle Teams

 Professional surveillance uses multiple vehicles rotating positions so no single vehicle stays behind you continuously.
 You might notice a blue sedan three cars back for five minutes, then that vehicle turns off and a white pickup takes position.
 Then the pickup disappears and a motorcycle appears.
-Different vehicles, same surveillance team, coordinating to maintain coverage without creating obvious pattern of single vehicle following throughout entire route.
+Different vehicles, same team, coordinating to maintain coverage without creating an obvious pattern.
+If you're paying attention to the pattern rather than individual vehicles, you'll recognize the coordinated approach.

 Leapfrog Technique

-Surveillance teams use leapfrog positioning where one vehicle passes you and positions ahead while another vehicle follows from behind.
+One vehicle passes you and positions ahead while another follows from behind.
 The forward vehicle watches where you're going so the rear vehicle can drop back without losing you.
-Then they switch positions—rear vehicle passes and becomes forward, forward vehicle drops back and becomes rear.
-This constant position rotation makes them harder to identify because they're not always behind you in obvious following position.
+Then they switch.
+This constant rotation makes them harder to identify because they're not always directly behind you.
+If vehicles both ahead and behind you seem to coordinate movements when you change lanes, you're likely seeing a leapfrog team.

 Foot Surveillance Teams